yinyin13/lumiere/README.md

 # Lumière
 A **smart ambient light** for your home 💡

 The Sensor Device utilizes sensors such as VEML7700 and BME280 to **monitor ambient conditions like light levels and temperature**, while also incorporating a MAX9814 microphone for **audio input**.
-This data, including **emotional cues from a pulse sensor and audio analysis from the microphone**, is processed by **machine learning algorithms**.
+The audio input will be sent to Cloud for processing using **speech recognition**.

 The Display Device provides user interaction, featuring an **encoder for brightness control** and a **stepper gauge to indicate current light modes** like work or relax.
 Together, Lumiere intelligently adjusts lighting based on environmental factors, user preferences, and emotional states, offering a dynamic and responsive lighting experience.